andrewheiss/cardiff/README.md

 * Flip card: up/down arrow or `j` or `k`
 * Previous card: left arrow or `h`
 * Next card: right arrow or `l`
+* Toggle shuffling: `s`

 ### License

 Public domain.

+#### Other licenses

+Shuffle icon adapted from "media-shuffle" icon at defaulticon.com, and is licensed under a Creative Commons Attribution 3.0 license